zalecn/gpk/README.md

 Version:   1.0.0.beta.1

-Gopack is a software dependency management tool for Go.
+<big>Gopack is a software dependency management tool for Go.</big>

+Gopack keeps packages *dependency* information to build the GOPATH variable, it also keeps *remote* locations where to publish and get packages.

+It can then deliver:

+* Building commands
+    * compile
+    * test
+* Managing commands
+    * list all dependencies (recursively)
+    * list missing imports, and fix them
+    * search for packages
+* Sharing commands
+    * download packages from remote locations
+    * publish packages to remote locations
+    * search packages or imports in remote locations

-Gopack provides support for *Managing*, *Building*, *Sharing* libraries in [Go](http://golang.org).
+Gopack provides support for *Building*, *Managing*, *Sharing* libraries in [Go](http://golang.org).

-Gopack provides a *distributed* system to share libraries.

-Once connected to a node you can link your project with the rest of the world, and use those libraries.

-You can be part of this world too, by serving your packages too.

-DEFINITIONS
+Definitions
 -----------

 **Project**:  A [Golang](http://golang.org) package project, is the directory containing the source code for a given package.
 Usually it contains a src, a bin and a pkg directory.